NixOS/nix.dev/source/tutorials/packaging-existing-software.md

             3| , lib
 ```

-... and immediately run into a problem: every derivation is a *function*, and functions need *arguments*!
+Problem: the expression in `hello.nix` is a *function*, which only produces its intended output if it is passed the correct *arguments*.

-### Your New Favorite Command
+### A New Command
-In order to pass the `pkgs` argument to our derivation, we'll need to import `nixpkgs` in another Nix expression.
-The `nix-build` command lets us pass whole expressions as an argument following the `-E/--expr` flag.
+In order to pass the `pkgs` argument to this derivation, you need to import `nixpkgs` with another Nix expression.
+The `nix-build` command allows passing whole expressions as an argument following the `-E/--expr` flag, like this one:

-We'll pass the following expression to `nix-build`:

 ```console
 with import <nixpkgs> {}; callPackage ./hello.nix {}